Hybrid Classical-Quantum Newtonian Gravity with stable vacuum: Single Particle Dynamics

 Before continuing, let us briefly make a comment on the so-called \enquote{Principle of Least Decoherence}.
 In Ref.~\cite{Tilloy2017LeastDecoherence}, Tilloy and Diósi proposed a way to choose a continuous spontaneous collapse models among all the possible ones.
 They argued that one should choose the collapse model that, once the gravitational back-reaction is added, leads to the lowest possible spatial decoherence rate; this requirement singles out the Diósi-Penrose model.
-However, the calculations of Ref.~\cite{Tilloy2017LeastDecoherence} only apply to continuous collapse dynamics.
-We now explicitly show that, in theory, the GPSL model can lead to a lower decoherence rate than the TD-DP model.
+However, the calculations of Ref.~\cite{Tilloy2017LeastDecoherence} only apply to collapse dynamics based on continuous weak measurements.
+We now explicitly show that, in theory, the GPSL model can lead to a lower decoherence rate than the TD~\cite{Tilloy2017LeastDecoherence}.
 This is easily done by considering a large spatial superposition such that $\abs{\bx-\by} \rightarrow +\infty$.
 Then, one immediately gets\footnote{Notice that we are not assuming $r_p \ll r_C$ for getting this result.} [cf. Eqs.~\eqref{eq:SingleParticleDecoherence} and~\eqref{eq:TDModelsDecoherenceRatesSingleParticle}]